alexa/alexa-auto-sdk/platforms/android/modules/car-control/README.md

 </p>
 </details>

 A set of default assets is defined in the Auto SDK Engine.
 This set of assets covers a wide range of use cases required to describe the controllable endpoints of a vehicle.
 The names of the predefined assetIds are defined as [constants](./src/main/java/com/amazon/aace/carControl/CarControlAssets.java) in the com.amazon.aace.carControl package for easy use.
-Should you need to change the values of the default assets, you can provide a path to a file that defines them in the optional `defaultAssetsPath` field in the `assets` node of the configuration.
-The [file](./assets/assets-1P.json) is provided for you to copy, modify, and install in your chosen location if needed.

 <details><summary>Predefined assetIds (click to expand or collapse)</summary>
 <p>

 ```
-    "Alexa.DeviceName.AirConditioner"
-    "Alexa.DeviceName.AmbientLight"
-    "Alexa.DeviceName.CabinLight"
-    "Alexa.DeviceName.Car"
-    "Alexa.DeviceName.ClimateControl"
-    "Alexa.DeviceName.Cooler"
-    "Alexa.DeviceName.DomeLight"
-    "Alexa.DeviceName.Fan"
-    "Alexa.DeviceName.Heater"
-    "Alexa.DeviceName.Light"
-    "Alexa.DeviceName.ReadingLight"
-    "Alexa.DeviceName.TrunkLight"
-    "Alexa.DeviceName.Vent"
-    "Alexa.DeviceName.Window"
-    "Alexa.DeviceName.Windshield"
-    "Alexa.Location.All"
-    "Alexa.Location.Driver"
-    "Alexa.Location.DriverRow"
-    "Alexa.Location.FirstRow"
-    "Alexa.Location.FourthRow"
-    "Alexa.Location.Front"
-    "Alexa.Location.Passenger"
-    "Alexa.Location.PassengerRow"
-    "Alexa.Location.Rear"
-    "Alexa.Location.RearDriver"
-    "Alexa.Location.RearPassenger"
-    "Alexa.Location.SecondRow"
-    "Alexa.Location.ThirdRow"
-    "Alexa.Setting.AirRecirculation"
-    "Alexa.Setting.Auto"
-    "Alexa.Setting.BodyVents"
-    "Alexa.Setting.ClimateSync"
-    "Alexa.Setting.Color"
-    "Alexa.Setting.Defog"
-    "Alexa.Setting.Defrost"
-    "Alexa.Setting.Economy"
-    "Alexa.Setting.FanSpeed"
-    "Alexa.Setting.FloorVents"
-    "Alexa.Setting.Heat"
-    "Alexa.Setting.Intensity"
-    "Alexa.Setting.Manual"
-    "Alexa.Setting.MixVents"
-    "Alexa.Setting.Mode"
-    "Alexa.Setting.Position"
-    "Alexa.Setting.Temperature"
-    "Alexa.Setting.WindshieldVents"
-    "Alexa.Unit.Temperature.Celsius"
-    "Alexa.Unit.Temperature.Fahrenheit"
-    "Alexa.Value.Blue"
-    "Alexa.Value.Green"
-    "Alexa.Value.Indigo"
-    "Alexa.Value.Orange"
-    "Alexa.Value.Red"
-    "Alexa.Value.Violet"
-    "Alexa.Value.White"
-    "Alexa.Value.Yellow"
-    "Alexa.Value.High"
-    "Alexa.Value.Low"
-    "Alexa.Value.Maximum"
-    "Alexa.Value.Medium"
-    "Alexa.Value.Minimum"
+    "Alexa.Automotive.DeviceName.AirConditioner"
+    "Alexa.Automotive.DeviceName.AmbientLight"
+    "Alexa.Automotive.DeviceName.CabinLight"
+    "Alexa.Automotive.DeviceName.Car"
+    "Alexa.Automotive.DeviceName.ClimateControl"
+    "Alexa.Automotive.DeviceName.Cooler"
+    "Alexa.Automotive.DeviceName.DomeLight"
+    "Alexa.Automotive.DeviceName.Fan"
+    "Alexa.Automotive.DeviceName.Heater"
+    "Alexa.Automotive.DeviceName.Light"
+    "Alexa.Automotive.DeviceName.ReadingLight"
+    "Alexa.Automotive.DeviceName.TrunkLight"
+    "Alexa.Automotive.DeviceName.Vent"
+    "Alexa.Automotive.DeviceName.Window"
+    "Alexa.Automotive.DeviceName.Windshield"
+    "Alexa.Automotive.Location.All"
+    "Alexa.Automotive.Location.Driver"
+    "Alexa.Automotive.Location.DriverRow"
+    "Alexa.Automotive.Location.FirstRow"
+    "Alexa.Automotive.Location.FourthRow"
+    "Alexa.Automotive.Location.Front"
+    "Alexa.Automotive.Location.Passenger"
+    "Alexa.Automotive.Location.PassengerRow"
+    "Alexa.Automotive.Location.Rear"
+    "Alexa.Automotive.Location.RearDriver"
+    "Alexa.Automotive.Location.RearPassenger"
+    "Alexa.Automotive.Location.SecondRow"
+    "Alexa.Automotive.Location.ThirdRow"
+    "Alexa.Automotive.Setting.AirRecirculation"
+    "Alexa.Automotive.Setting.Auto"
+    "Alexa.Automotive.Setting.BodyVents"
+    "Alexa.Automotive.Setting.ClimateSync"
+    "Alexa.Automotive.Setting.Color"
+    "Alexa.Automotive.Setting.Defog"
+    "Alexa.Automotive.Setting.Defrost"
+    "Alexa.Automotive.Setting.Economy"
+    "Alexa.Automotive.Setting.FanSpeed"
+    "Alexa.Automotive.Setting.FloorVents"
+    "Alexa.Automotive.Setting.Heat"
+    "Alexa.Automotive.Setting.Intensity"
+    "Alexa.Automotive.Setting.Manual"
+    "Alexa.Automotive.Setting.MixVents"
+    "Alexa.Automotive.Setting.Mode"
+    "Alexa.Automotive.Setting.Position"
+    "Alexa.Automotive.Setting.Temperature"
+    "Alexa.Automotive.Setting.WindshieldVents"
+    "Alexa.Automotive.Unit.Temperature.Celsius"
+    "Alexa.Automotive.Unit.Temperature.Fahrenheit"
+    "Alexa.Automotive.Value.Blue"
+    "Alexa.Automotive.Value.Green"
+    "Alexa.Automotive.Value.Indigo"
+    "Alexa.Automotive.Value.Orange"
+    "Alexa.Automotive.Value.Red"
+    "Alexa.Automotive.Value.Violet"
+    "Alexa.Automotive.Value.White"
+    "Alexa.Automotive.Value.Yellow"
+    "Alexa.Automotive.Value.High"
+    "Alexa.Automotive.Value.Low"
+    "Alexa.Automotive.Value.Maximum"
+    "Alexa.Automotive.Value.Medium"
+    "Alexa.Automotive.Value.Minimum"
 ```
 </p>
 </details>
 <br>

+>**Note:** Should you need to change a default asset value, you can override the assets in the Engine by providing a path to a file that defines them.
+The [default assets file](./assets/assets-1P.json) is provided for you to copy, modify, and install in your chosen location.
+Provide the path to this file in the optional `defaultAssetsPath` field in the `assets` node of the car control configuration.
+Typically this configuration override is not necessary, but the Auto SDK provides the option, if needed.
+This override applies only to online-only systems without the optional LVC extension.

-You can add complementary assets alongside the defaults if an endpoint in your vehicle cannot be described using one of the predefined assetIds.
-To do this, define your custom assets in a single JSON file and specify the path to that file in the optional `customAssetsPath` field in the `assets` element of the configuration.
+You can add custom complementary assets alongside the defaults if an endpoint in your vehicle cannot be described using one of the predefined assetIds.
+To do this, define your custom assets in a single JSON file, ensuring that every `assetId` uses the prefix `"My.”`.
+Specify the path to that JSON file in the optional `customAssetsPath` field in the `assets` node of the configuration.
+The format of this file is the same as the format for the [default assets](./assets/assets-1P.json).

+>**Note for hybrid systems with LVC:** The file at the path you provide in the `assets.customAssetsPath` field of the Auto SDK car control configuration must be the same as the custom assets file you configure for your `ILVCClient` using the LVC APK.

 <details>
 <summary>Example complementary asset definition (click to expand or collapse)</summary>